grindsa/o2_scrap/README.md

   'text': u'Rechnung vom 05.09.17'}]
 ```

-to close the browser instance and end the session use the close_instance() methods
+to close the browser instance and end the session use the logout() methods
 ```
-> O2M.close_instance(o2b)
+> O2M.logout(o2b)
 ```

 #### for DSL contracts

 create a new context handler and login to web portal portal to
 ```
 > with O2dsl(USER, PASSWORD, DEBUG) as O2D:
 ```

 DSL usage statistics can be obtained by using the get_overview() method
 ```
 > data_usage = O2D.get_overview()